Union Station (Ogden, Utah): Decline and Preservation

-At the dedication ceremony in 1978, Union Pacific ran their famous UP 844 (then number 8444) at the head of a special passenger train from Cheyenne, Wyoming, to the new museum.
+At the dedication ceremony in 1978, UP ran their famous UP 844 (then number 8444) at the head of a special passenger train from Cheyenne, Wyoming, to the new museum.
 They also donated a steam derrick (built by Industrial Works) and a steam rotary snow plow (built by ALCO in 1912), which were the last pieces of steam-powered equipment in use on the Union Pacific System.
 In 1988, the State of Utah designated the Union Station as the Utah State Railroad Museum to handle the railroad artifacts.
-This spurred a series of donations by the Union Pacific through the years, leading to an extensive collection of locomotives and rolling stock being displayed on the station grounds.
+This spurred a series of donations by the UP through the years, leading to an extensive collection of locomotives and rolling stock being displayed on the station grounds.

 The End of Rail Service: Present-day Union Station

-In 1995, Union Pacific and Southern Pacific received permission from the Interstate Commerce Commission to merge their companies, and the OUR&D was finally dissolved sometime shortly after this date.
-This left Union Pacific as the sole operator of the remaining rail facilities that served the station, and owner of the land around the station building.
+In 1995, UP and SP received permission from the Interstate Commerce Commission to merge their companies, and the OUR&D was finally dissolved sometime shortly after this date.
+This left UP as the sole operator of the remaining rail facilities that served the station, and owner of the land around the station building.

 On May 11, 1997, the final Amtrak Pioneer train departed eastbound from Union Station at 7:38 AM.
-The route was discontinued after this date, and along with it ended all passenger rail service at Ogden Union Station.
+The route was discontinued after this date, and along with it ended all passenger rail service at Ogden's Union Station.
 While it has been visited by the occasional excursion train, no revenue passenger service has used the station building or platforms since this date.
-When the Utah Transit Authority (UTA) constructed their FrontRunner commuter rail service between Ogden and Provo, Utah in 2008, suitable plans to bring rail service back to the station building could not be worked out between the city, Union Pacific, and UTA.
-The decision was made to build a new commuter rail station just to the north of Union Station at the Ogden Intermodal Transit Center.
+When the Utah Transit Authority (UTA) constructed their FrontRunner commuter rail service between Ogden and Salt Lake City in 2008, suitable plans to bring rail service back to the station building could not be worked out between the city, UP, and UTA.
+The decision was made to build a new commuter rail station just to the north of Union Station at the Ogden Intermodal Transit Center (now known as Ogden Central station).
 There is currently no direct access for passengers between the FrontRunner station and Union Station.